Šibenik: Water polo

 The dissolved water polo club, VK Šibenik, is considered to be one of the best men's clubs in former Yugoslavia, winning the second place in the 1986–87 domestic league season.
 It also played in the LEN Euro Cup final game of the 2006–07 season, but lost to Sintez Kazan, as well as the club played in the LEN Champions League in the 2008–09 season, led both times by Ivica Tucak, today the head coach of the senior men's Croatian national team.

 Croatian water polo internationals, Perica Bukić and Renato Vrbičić, are Olympic medalists.
 They won gold medals at the 1996 Summer Olympics in Atlanta.
 Ivica Tucak has been the most successful coach of the senior men's Croatian national team ever.

 Demographics

-In the 2011 Croatian census, Šibenik's total city population is 46,332 which makes it the tenth-largest city in Croatia, with 34,302 in the urban settlement.
+In the 2021 Croatian census, Šibenik's total city population was 42,599 which makes it the eleventh-largest city in Croatia, with 31,115 in the urban settlement.

-Of Šibenik's citizens, 94.02% were ethnic Croats.
+Of Šibenik's citizens, 94.19% were ethnic Croats.

+The administrative sections of the city are: